lxwooxy/lxwooxy/README.md

 **About me:**

-I'm a theatre and computer science student at **Hunter College, CUNY**.
+I'm a theatre and computer science undergraduate student at **Hunter College, CUNY**.

 My theatre background **(2017-Present)**: